 In The Heath Fairies, Kath Leone invites us into an enchanting, botanical world where the boundary between plant, fungus and spirit blurs into poetic imagination.
 Created especially for the Blisters:...

 In The Heath Fairies, Kath Leone invites us into an enchanting, botanical world where the boundary between plant, fungus and spirit blurs into poetic imagination.
-Created especially for the Blisters: Time to Play exhibition, this six-layer handmade screenprint is one of a limited edition of 100.
+Created especially for the Blisters: Time to Play exhibition, this six-layer handmade screenprint is presented here in a box frame at 50% off the standard frame price — the discount already applied in the listed price.

-Leone’s signature style — lush layering of translucent inks, intricate linework, and a muted yet glowing palette — animates the heathland’s mosses, fungi and undergrowth with an otherworldly presence.
-The titular “fairies” emerge not as traditional winged creatures, but as delicate junctions of mycelium, leaf and light — ephemeral, elusive, and deeply rooted in nature’s textures.
+Leone's signature style — lush layering of translucent inks, intricate linework and a muted yet glowing palette — animates the heathland's mosses, fungi and undergrowth with an otherworldly presence.
+The fairies emerge not as traditional winged creatures but as delicate junctions of mycelium, leaf and light.
+The piece was inspired by two mushrooms found on Hampstead Heath the morning before the Blisters deadline.
+A fairy playground literally encountered on the way to the studio.
+Leone is originally from Cape Town, South Africa, now London-based.
+Limited edition of 100, signed. £303.60.

 ABOUT THE ARTIST